How quality, cost, and latency are assessed by Agent Evaluation

 agent/total_token_count/average

-Average value across all questions
+Average value of total_token_count across all questions.

 agent/input_token_count/average

-Average value across all questions
+Average value of input_token_count across all questions.

 agent/output_token_count/average

-Average value across all questions
+Average value of output_token_count across all questions.

 agent/latency_seconds/average

-Average value across all questions
+Average value of latency_seconds across all questions.

 Information about the models powering LLM judges